Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers: Experiments

-Having analyzed the effects on token length, we turn to the practical metrics of wattage and runtime.
-For online inference, savings in wattage should not incur a significant cost to runtime.
-In Table \ref{tab:efficiency}, we compare the efficiency of VWTs to $Base$, $Q_{8}$, and $ToME$.
+Having analyzed the effects on token length, we turn to the practical metrics of energy.
+In Table \ref{tab:efficiency}, we compare the efficiency of VWTs to $Base$, $Q_{8}$, and $ToMe$.
 Note that we compute both metrics using the image encoder of CLIP or BLIP only.
-First, we find the wattage of VWTs to be lower than $Base$ across the datasets.
-On COCO, this reduction is up to 25\% with $\gT_{inter}^{100}$.
-Naturally, efficiency decreases as vocabulary size increases due to smaller compression.
-Although $Q_{8}$ and $ToME$ result in a lower wattage than VWTs, we note the drawbacks in runtime.
-In particular, $Q_{8}$ results in a significantly longer runtime for $Base$ as tensors need to be repeatedly quantized and dequantized.
-Meanwhile, $ToME$ can increase runtime by up to 100\% on Waterbirds, CelebA, MetaShift, and OpenImages.
-We observe increases of up to 20\% at most with $\gT_{inter}^{10000}$ on the aforementioned datasets. $\gT_{intra}^{0.5}$ displays lower runtimes than $Base$ across the datasets while $\gT_{inter}^{100}$, $\gT_{inter}^{1000}$, and $\gT_{inter}^{10000}$ do so on COCO and NoCaps.
-We have shown how VWTs are more suitable for online inference by striking a good balance between savings in wattage and costs to runtime.
+First, we find the energy consumed by VWTs to be generally lower than $Base$ across the datasets.
+On OpenImages (Common) and COCO, this reduction is up to 43\% with $\gT_{intra}^{0.5}$ and 47\% with $\gT_{inter}^{100}$, respectively.
+Interestingly, the \emph{inter}-image approach appears to be most effective for datasets with larger image sizes (384 $\times$ 384) as shown with COCO and NoCaps rather than the remaining datasets with smaller image sizes (224 $\times$ 224).
+This efficiency also decreases as the vocabulary size increases due to smaller compression.
+For $Q_{8}$ and $ToMe$, we observe significant drawbacks in energy efficiency relative to $Base$.
+In the case of the former, the increase in energy consumed can reach as high as 500\% or more on Waterbirds, CelebA, and MetaShift.
+This can be explained by the significantly longer runtime of $Q_{8}$ as tensors need to be repeatedly quantized and dequantized.
+Meanwhile, $ToMe$ can increase energy consumption by up to 50\% or more.
+We have shown how VWTs are more suitable for online inference by improving energy efficiency, particularly for datasets with larger image sizes.
+As mentioned previously, we do not consider the \textsc{Pre-Process} step of the \emph{inter}-image approach in our efficiency calculations as it is only executed once and not repeated during inference.
+This is similar to how model efficiency for large language models is calculated by excluding the construction of the tokenizer's vocabulary via Byte-Pair Encoding.
+For reference, this step on the CPU takes approximately 30 minutes to an hour, depending on the vocabulary size\footnote{Note that this pre-processing is done on ImageNet-1K.
+Naturally, dataset size also affects the total duration.}.

-\subsection{VWTs and Visual Performance}
+\paragraph{VWTs and Visual Performance.}